qsymmachus/notes/kubernetes.md

 helm list
 ```

+There's more than one way to install a chart!
+All these methods work:

+* From a repository (shown above)
+* A chart directory (also shown above)
+* A local chart archive (`helm install my-dope-chart-0.0.1.tgz`)
+* A full URL (`helm install https://example.com/charts/my-dope-chart-0.0.1.tgz`)

 ### Customizing an install

 Installation will use the default configuration options (as defined in the chart's `values.yml` file) for the chart.
 Often you'll want to customize these values yourself.